Iris fulva: Description

 The flowers are slightly fragrant, and come in a range of shades of red, from copper-red (reddish orange to brownish orange), to brick-red, to rust-red, to deep red, and bronze.
 Occasionally there are yellow flowered forms.
 Unlike many other irises, the flower on the falls and standards are the same colour.

 It has a 2–2.5 cm perianth tube.

-Iris fulva is unusual, as its 6 petalled flowers, all droop away from the middle section.
-The flowers are wide spread, have 3 drooping falls (or sepals), which are 1–1.25 in wide and 2.25–2.5 in long, and 3 drooping standards (or petals), which are 4.5 cm long and 5–7 cm across.
+Iris fulva is unusual, as its six-petalled flowers all droop away from the middle section.
+The flowers are wide spread, have three drooping falls (or sepals), which are 1–1.25 in wide and 2.25–2.5 in long, and three drooping standards (or petals), which are 4.5 cm long and 5–7 cm across.
 The base of each flower is tubular and has a yellowish centre.

 The flower has short styles (female parts) which are about 2 cm long.
 Inside the flower, the stigma has two small pointed teeth (or lobes).
 The filaments (stalks holding the anther) are yellow, the anthers are cream, reaching the stigma, the pollen is cream.

 Iris brevicaulis and Iris fulva share very similar looking seed-pods (capsules) and seeds.

-The green capsules are 6-angled (hexagonal in cross-section), elliptical to oval (in shape) measuring between 4.5–8 cm long by 2.5 cm wide.
-The seeds are stored in 2 rows within the capsules.
+The green capsules are six-angled (hexagonal in cross-section), elliptical to oval (in shape) measuring between 4.5–8 cm long by 2.5 cm wide.
+The seeds are stored in two rows within the capsules.
 The seeds are flat and irregular (in shape), measuring 10-15mm wide.
 Like other Louisiana irises they are covered in a cork-like substance, which allows them to float on the water (within the swamp habitats) to new locations.

 Genetics

 As most irises are diploid, they have two sets of chromosomes.
 This fact can be used to identify hybrids and classification of groupings.

 It has a chromosome count: 2n=42, It has been counted several times.
-2n=42, differing from some other Louisiana Iris species, so hybrids from crossing with those other species should have an odd number of chromosomes, for example, an Iris with 44 is crossed with this species, the hybrids should have 43 chromosomes.
+2n=42, differing from some other Louisiana iris species, so hybrids from crossing with those other species should have an odd number of chromosomes, for example, if an iris with 44 is crossed with this species, the hybrids should have 43 chromosomes.
 Simonet 1932, 2n=42-Riley 1942; 2n=42 by Randolph & Mitra 1961; 2n-42, Randolph, 1966.